ensinho/ensinho/README.md

 <h3 style="color: red" align="start">A Fullstack Developer Who Loves Pokémon!  </h3>
 Hello there!
 I'm Enzo, a passionate fullstack developer.
 Started my graduation of <br> Computer Science at Federal University of Ceará - UFC.
 But currently im at Universidade de Fortaleza - UNIFOR completing the graduation.

-When I'm not diving deep into code, you'll probably find me at the gym or learning about computer networks.
-I'm always on the lookout for ways to blend development with sleek UI/UX design to create memorable web experiences.
+I'm always on the lookout for ways to blend development with sleek UI/UX design to create some nice web experiences.
 Oh, and I absolutely love sharks 🦈!

 # About me   <img src="https://github.com/ensinho/pokemonsis/blob/main/arcanine.gif" alt="Arcanine icon" width="65"/>

-A few things that i found peace:<br>
+A few things that i love:<br>
-🎮 Catching 'em all in Pokémon games  <br>
+🎮 Catching them all in Pokémon games  <br>
 🖥️ Crafting intuitive front-end designs and exploring software development <br> 🧑‍💻 Pair-programming with TypeScript, Angular, and Git <br>
-💪 Working out with a rock playlist in my ears
+💪 Working out with a rock playlist

 📫 Reach me at enzopo625@gmail.com
-Let's build, learn, and geek out together!
+Let's build together!

 > <span style="color: purple;">"The circumstances of one's birth are irrelevant.
 It is what you do with the gift of life that determines who you are." — MewTwo</span>